zaratanDotWorld/choreWheel/docs/tools/chores.rst

 Chores
   The core concept of Chores is, unsurprisingly, chores.
   A chore is any pre-defined task which people usually won't do on their own.
-  An ideal chore takes at between 5-20 minutes to do and can be done more-or-less at any time.
+  **An ideal chore takes at between 5-20 minutes to do, is largely self-contained, and can be done more-or-less at any time.**

 Points
   Everyone owes **100 points** per month.